-The Z4's starting price is $49,700 before BMW's destination and handling charge.
+The Z4's base price is $49,700 before BMW's destination and handling charge.
 This gets you behind the wheel of the Z4 sDrive30i, which is equipped with a 2.0-liter turbo four-pot that produces 254 hp and 294 lb-ft.
 The sDrive M40i gets the 382 hp B58 engine, a turbocharged 3.0-liter inline-six that develops 368 lb-ft of torque.
-This model starts at $63,700 but fully loaded is about 10 grand more.
+This model carries an MSRP of $63,700 but fully loaded is about 10 grand more.
 All prices mentioned here exclude destination charges, taxes, and other fees.

-The 2020 Z4 is available in two variants, both of which are rear-wheel-drive and fitted with an eight-speed automatic gearbox: the sDrive 30i and sDrive M40i.
+The 2020 BMW Z4 Roadster is available in two variants, both of which are rear-wheel-drive and fitted with an eight-speed automatic gearbox: the sDrive 30i and sDrive M40i.

 The first model, the 30i, features a 2.0-liter turbo with 254 hp and is fitted with 18-inch wheels as standard, as well as automatic LED headlights, adaptive LED taillights, auto wipers, keyless ignition, power mirrors and cruise control.
 In the cabin, you'll find BMW's synthetic leather covering a pair of 14-way power-adjustable seats with lumbar support, dual-zone automatic climate control, BMW's voice-controlled intelligent personal assistant, iDrive and a 10.25-inch touchscreen.
 Apple CarPlay, Bluetooth, HD Radio, and navigation are also fitted.
 Frontal collision warning and mitigation are standard too.